How we help

-The development of a wave power park requires careful cross-functional planning and coordination.
-Seabased has significant expertise in these processes, and our dedicated team of engineers, scientists and experienced project developers is ready share their in-depth knowledge and experience with you .
+Developing a wave power park requires careful, cross-functional planning and coordination.
+Seabased brings deep expertise in these processes, with a dedicated team of engineers, scientists, and experienced project developers ready to share their knowledge.

-We are pleased to provide consultancy services to ensure success at every step.
-Let us know your needs - we will do our utmost to help you.
+We’re pleased to offer consultancy support to help ensure success at every stage.
+Let us know what you need—we’ll do our utmost to assist.

 We can’t overstate the importance of solid cross-functional preparation work at the earliest stage of project development.
 Reliable information on a wide range of complex issues affecting a potential future wave park is key to aligning expectations, evaluating options and entering constructive dialogue with all stakeholders.